Linear motor

 Free-body diagram of a U-channel synchronous linear motor.
 The view is perpendicular to the channel axis.
 The two coils at centre are mechanically connected, and are energized in "quadrature" (meaning a phase difference of 90° (π/2 radians) between the flux of the magnets and the flux of the coils).
 The bottom and upper coils in this particular case have a phase difference of 90°, making this a two-phase motor (not to scale).

 Synchronous linear motors are straightened versions of permanent magnet rotor motors.

-A linear motor is an electric motor that has had its stator and rotor "unrolled", thus, instead of producing a torque (rotation), it produces a linear force along its length.
+A linear motor is an electric motor that has had its stator and rotor "unrolled", thus it produces a linear force along its length, rather than a rotational force (torque).
 However, linear motors are not necessarily straight.
 Characteristically, a linear motor's active section has ends, whereas more conventional motors are arranged as a continuous loop.

 Linear motors are used by the millions in high accuracy CNC machining and in industrial robots.
-In 2024, this market was USD 1.8 billion.
+In 2024, the market for linear motors was valued at 1.8 billion USD.

 A typical mode of operation is as a Lorentz-type actuator, in which the applied force is linearly proportional to the current and the magnetic field $(\vec F = I \vec L \times \vec B)$.

 Many designs have been put forward for linear motors, falling into two major categories, low-acceleration and high-acceleration linear motors.
 Low-acceleration linear motors are suitable for maglev trains and other ground-based transportation applications.
 High-acceleration linear motors are normally rather short, and are designed to accelerate an object to a very high speed; for example, see the coilgun.

 High-acceleration linear motors are used in studies of hypervelocity collisions, as weapons, or as mass drivers for spacecraft propulsion.
 They are usually of the AC linear induction motor (LIM) design with an active three-phase winding on one side of the air-gap and a passive conductor plate on the other side.
 However, the direct current homopolar linear motor railgun is another high acceleration linear motor design.
 The low-acceleration, high speed and high power motors are usually of the linear synchronous motor (LSM) design, with an active winding on one side of the air-gap and an array of alternate-pole magnets on the other side.
 These magnets can be permanent magnets or electromagnets.
 The motor for the Shanghai maglev train, for instance, is an LSM.